Luo script: Example

 The writing above says Yuak ogwal ok mon dhok modho in Luo, translated as "The croak of a frog doesn't prevent cattle from drinking".

 Numerals

 The Luo system has its own symbols for numbers.
-These numbers range from zero to nine for mathematical use but large number representations are also available for colloquial use.
-The table below shows these numerals compared to Arabic (western) numerals.
+The digits range from zero to nine for mathematical use but larger digits are available for colloquial use.
+They are graphic representations of finger-counting, rather like SignWriting.
+The table below shows the digits zero to nine.